What is Knee Arthroscopy?

 Knee arthroscopy is typically performed on an outpatient basis with no overnight stay.
 An anesthesiologist will administer a light general anesthetic.
 For larger arthroscopic procedures, the anesthesiologist may also perform a peripheral nerve block, where numbing medicine is placed around the nerves that supply the knee and leg.
 Once anesthetized, the patient is properly positioned.
 A special surgical leg holder is used to secure the affected leg.
 The leg is sterilized with a strong antibacterial solution.
 Sterile drapes are placed over the leg to keep the entire leg sterile.
 Several small incisions or surgical portals are then made around the knee to gain access to the knee.
 An arthroscope is insterted into the knee and the view of the knee is projected onto a screen.
 Dr. Cunningham then thoroughly inspects all parts of the knee, confirms the diagnosis, and proceeds with all necessary repairs.
 Simple knee repairs, such as removing a loose body or trimming a flap of degenerative meniscus, are completed within an hour.
 More complex repairs such as reconstructing a torn ACL and repairing an associated meniscus tear may take 2 hours.
 After the repairs are completed arthroscopically, the small incisions are closed with absorbable suture, sterile dressings are applied, and in some cases, a knee brace is applied.

 After the procedure, the patient is taken from the operating room to the recovery room, where a nurse attends to the patient while the anesthesia wears off.
 During this time, your vital signs are monitored.
 Patients are then allowed to drink and eat a snack.
 You are then assisted while you get up and walk.
 Depending on the procedure, crutches and a knee brace may be required.
 Typically, patients are released within 2 hours after the conclusion of their surgery.
-Although knee arthroscopy is a minimally invasive treatment with a quicker recovery time compared to open surgery, it is vital for patients to follow all post-operative instructions given by Dr. Cunningham and his team.
+Although knee surgery is a minimally invasive treatment with a quicker recovery time compared to open surgery, it is vital for patients to follow all post-operative instructions given by Dr. Cunningham and his team.

 What is Knee Scope Surgery Recovery Time?